Ch 4,5, and 6

 one generation to the next.

-By selecting which domesticated animals and
+which domesticated animals and

 plants breed, humans cause evolution by artificial